Azure-Samples/storage-blobs-go-quickstart/README.md

 go get github.com/Azure/azure-sdk-for-go/sdk/storage/azblob
 ```

 At this point, you can run this application.
-It creates its own file to upload, and then cleans up after itself by deleting everything at the end.
+It creates an Azure storage container and blob object then cleans up after itself by deleting everything at the end.

 ## Run the application